wendahere/JAWS/wenda.md

 Step 5: Press "EN" button on the ESP32 and look at the shell.
 If there is no error code, it is working.
 Check by opening wifi (bottom right) on your computer/phone.
 If there is "WifiManager" means it is working.

 ![Such as this](https://imgur.com/a/jPf4akT)

+###Hello World in browser.
+By default, IP Address is set to http://192.168.4.1/ Follow [this](https://randomnerdtutorials.com/micropython-esp32-esp8266-access-point-ap/) guide.
+I made the ESP32 into a web server, an access point and printed "Hello World" in that address.

+Upload [this](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP-MicroPython/esp_access_point_boot.py) as boot.py and run.

+##Controlling LED using ESP32 as a web server

+I followed this guide, [link](https://randomnerdtutorials.com/esp32-esp8266-micropython-web-server/).
+As my ESP32WROOM 32D has no inbuilt LED, I had to plug into a breadboard and control that LED instead.
+Have to change the [code](https://www.codepile.net/pile/J2GjNkVa).
+I modified the code such that the ESP32 does not connect to the internet but we connect to the ESP32 instead.